Iridium Communications: Iridium satellite constellation

 The Iridium system requires 66 active satellites in low Earth orbit to complete its constellation and 9 spare satellites are kept in-orbit to serve in case of failure.
 The satellites are in six polar orbital planes at a height of approximately 485 mi.
 Satellites communicate with neighboring satellites via Ka band intersatellite links to relay communications to and from ground stations.
 The original constellation was launched in the late 1990s before the company went through bankruptcy.
 In January 2017, Iridium began to launch its next-generation satellites through its $3 billion launch campaign, Iridium NEXT.
 The new satellites were sent into space on SpaceX Falcon 9 launch vehicles from Vandenberg AFB Space Launch Complex 4 in California over the course of eight launches between January 2017 and January 2019.
 On January 14, 2017, SpaceX launched 10 of the new Iridium satellites into orbit.
-The second launch of Iridium NEXT satellites took place on June 25, 2017 on a SpaceX Falcon 9 rocket out of Vandenberg Air Force Base.
+The second launch of Iridium NEXT satellites took place on June 25, 2017 on a SpaceX Falcon 9 rocket out of Vandenberg Space Force Base.
 This was the second of eight scheduled launches.
 The third launch of 10 NEXT satellites took place on October 9, 2017.
 On December 22, 2017, ten additional satellites were deployed after a successful launch on a SpaceX Falcon 9 rocket.
-On May 22, SpaceX successfully launched an additional five Iridium NEXT satellites from Vandenberg Air Force Base.
+On May 22, SpaceX successfully launched an additional five Iridium NEXT satellites from Vandenberg Space Force Base.

 On January 11, 2019, the final ten satellites were placed in orbit by SpaceX.